 - AAdvantage miles earned from spending on the card post to your AAdvantage Business account, and then you can transfer them to the account of anyone linked to the account

-- AAdvantage Loyalty Points post directly to the account of the person who spent, meaning that authorized users actually earn their own Loyalty Points (this is a unique card feature)
+- AAdvantage Loyalty Points post directly to the account of the person responsible for the spending, meaning that authorized users actually earn their own Loyalty Points (this is a unique card feature); however, we’ve seen some users targeted for promotions where both the primary cardmember and authorized user can earn Loyalty Points, which is pretty awesome

 For American frequent flyers with a small business, this creates a strong incentive to get the card.
 The card has a $99 annual fee that’s waived the first year, and just having the card will allow many people to earn a sizable number of bonus miles.